 The Music Building lobby and lounge areas are designed for informal gatherings, study sessions, or as a reception area for performances.
-Since these spaces are used by students, faculty, and members of the audience, please make a concerted effort to keep these clean so that all may enjoy them.
-Please do not practice or participate in other activities in these spaces that may interfere with rehearsals or performances.
-You may eat in the first-floor east entrance lobby; however, please do not bring any food or beverages other than capped water containers to the second floor or into any rehearsal hall, performance hall, or carpeted space in the Music Building.
+Since these spaces are used by students, faculty, and members of the audience, keep these areas clean so that all may enjoy them.
+Do not practice or participate in other activities in these spaces that may interfere with rehearsals or performances.
+You may eat in the first-floor east entrance lobby; however, do not bring any foodor beverages other than capped water containers to the second floor or into any rehearsal hall, performance hall, or carpeted space in the Music Building.